forestgrape/coronavirus/index.md

 > ##### Comments
 > * _Comments_, often subjective, are formatted the same as [definitions](#definitions) and sometimes additionally marked with programming style '//'.
 Otherwise distinction is done by context/content.
->
 > * _Off Topic Remarks:_ Sometimes subjective off topic remarks are added.
 One reason for subjective off-topic remarks is transparency and background for the mindset behind suggestions.
->
-> * _No ambiguity:_ Some comments are general but ambiguity is not indented.
-The reason is clarity.
-(In the beginning, a few comments were ambiguous but this is not intended anymore, since it possibly opened doors for unintended interpretations.
-I excuse for that.)

 > ##### Mindset in short
 > * *We all should be able to live the life we want, as long that's respecting the rest of the world doing so too.*